DerGuru/The-Resonant/Chapters/P1-21 - Interludes I.md

 "Sir, you should see this."

 Dorian Malvek didn’t look up immediately.
-He finished annotating the request in front of him—an application for resonance zone clearance, stamped incomplete—and slid it to the review queue.
+He finished annotating the request in front of him - an application for resonance zone clearance, stamped incomplete - and slid it to the review queue.
 Only then did he turn to the junior officer.

 “Report.”